danielsollondon/azvmimagebuilder/aibPermissions.md

 * Using Managed Identity to allowing Image Builder to Access Azure Storage

 ## Permissions granted registering for the Service
 When you register for the (AIB), this grants the AIB Service permission to create, manage and delete a staging resource group (IT_*), and have rights to add resources to it, that are required for the image build.
+This is done by an AIB Service Principal Name (SPN) being made available in your subscription during a successful registration.

-AIB does *NOT* have permission to access other resources in other resource groups in the subscription, you need to take explicit actions to allow that to happen.
+The AIB SPN does *NOT* have permission to access other resources in other resource groups in the subscription, you need to grant explicit actions to allow that to happen.
 Without these actions the builds will fail.

 To allow AIB to create,manage and delete a staging resource group you must register for the service:
 * AZ CLI